 Best for: couples who refuse to gamble on weather.

-Aruba sits outside the hurricane belt and maintains an average temperature of 82°F year-round with cooling trade winds, according to Love at First Travel.
+Aruba sits outside the hurricane belt and maintains an average temperature of 82°F year-round with cooling trade winds, as Love at First Travel notes.
 Eagle Beach ranks number 7 in the world, and Aruba has the highest return visitor rate of any Caribbean island, with over half of visitors coming back.

 Bucuti & Tara Beach Resort, a couples-only property, holds a 4.9 out of 5 TripAdvisor rating and was once named the most romantic hotel in the world.